diegotty/obsidian_vault/year 3, semester 1/multicore/03 - MPI.md

 - the amount of data in the message
 - the sender of the message (`MPI_ANY_SOURCE`)
 - the tag of the message (`MPI_ANY_TAG`)

+## issue with send and receive
+- **send**: when the send function returns, i  have no idea if the message got delivered successfully, if the message was sent at all or its still in the sender’s process. however, after sending the message, i can alter the things in buffer that was sent (as MPI guarantees that by like making a copy or smn)

+mpi has a buffer where it stores messages that were sent but still not receveid by anyone (nobody called the receive funciton with the matching parameters)
+- this cant be done with very big messages
+- to fix this, mpi asks the received if it is ready to receive the message. during this period of time, the send può essere bloccante (ma può essere bloccante anche se è piccola)

+so if two processes send to each other at the same time, if the send is bloccante, then deadlock happens the only assumption we can make is that if the send returns, we can alter the buffer’s content
+- to keep it portable, we shouldn’t make such assumptions even if we know how the implementation we use works